-- For 2WD Vanagons, you will need to purchase "Nuts & Bolts" for your hardware.
+- For 2WD Vanagons, you will need to select "Nuts & Bolts" for your hardware.

-- For Buses, you will need to purchase "All Nuts" for your hardware.
+- For Buses, you will need to select "All Nuts" for your hardware.

-- For 4WD Syncro Vanagons, you will need to purchase "All Nuts" for your hardware.
+- For 4WD Syncro Vanagons, you will need to select "All Nuts" for your hardware.

 These wheels have an ET of 23mm.
 The ET number is the measure of how much the bolting surface of a wheel is "offset" from the center line of the wheel.
 An ET of zero means that the surface where the wheel bolts to the hub is located at exactly the mid point of the wheel.
 So, for example on an 8" wheel, 4" are outboard of the bolt surface, and 4" are inboard.
 If the ET is a positive number, that indicates a "positive offset", which means the bolt surface is moved OUT from the center point of wheel, which means the wheel and tire are moved IN towards the center line of the vehicle; so they stick out of the body LESS.
 The BIGGER the ET number, the MORE the tire and wheel are shoved into the body, and the LESS they stick out.
 Ideally, the maximum amount of ET that will fit the suspension design of the vehicle should be used, so the wheel sticks out as little as possible, and is therefore less likely to rub any part of the body.